Mean-payoff Games with Partial Observation: Undecidability of Liminf Games

 \section{Undecidability of Liminf Games}

-Mean-payoff games with partial-observation were extensively studied in~\cite{ddgrt10}, however there were few results for the mean-payoff condition used in this paper ($\underline{MP}$).
-In that paper the authors show that there are games with partial-observation where Eve wins the $\overline{MP}$ version of the game but does not win the $\underline{MP}$ version, contrary to the perfect information where she wins one if and only if she wins the other.
-They show that, with the mean payoff condition defined using $\overline{MP}$ (and $>$), determining whether Eve has a winning strategy is undecidable and strategies with infinite memory may be necessary.
-The analogous, and more general, questions using $\underline{MP}$ (and $\ge$) were left open.
+Mean-payoff games with partial observation were extensively studied in~\cite{ddgrt10}.
+In that paper the authors show that, with the mean payoff condition defined using $\uMP$ and $>$, determining whether Eve has a winning observation-based strategy is undecidable and when defined using $\oMP$ and $\ge$, strategies with infinite memory may be necessary.
+The analogous, and more general, questions using $\uMP$ and $\ge$ were left open.
 In this section we answer these questions, showing that both results still hold.

-\begin{restatable}{proposition}{infmem} There exist MPGs with partial-observation for which Eve requires infinite memory observation-based strategies to ensure $\underline{MP} \geq 0$. \end{restatable}
+\begin{proposition} There exist MPGs with partial observation for which Eve requires infinite-memory observation-based strategies to ensure $\uMP \geq 0$. \end{proposition} \begin{proof} Consider the game $G$ in Figure~\ref{fig:inf-mem}.
+We will show that Eve has an infinite-memory observation-based strategy to win this game, but no finite-memory observation-based strategy.

-We sketch here the main idea of the proof and defer the details to Appendix~\ref{sec:proofs-from-liminf}.